ruadapt/quantum_gate_synthesis/README.md

 - Almost everything is passed by value, including lists, matrices, and lambda functions (as `std::function` values).
 If a long list or other object is passed around between functions, a lot of copying might be going on.
 Passing more things by const reference should should speed things up.
 This wasn't done initially because with all of the higher-order functions and lambdas in the code, I thought passing everything by value would make it easier to avoid bugs, but this is likely slowing execution down.
 Note that this is probably less of a problem for matrices, because almost all (if not all) of the matrices in the code are only 2x2.
   - A similar critique is true for functions like `utils::tail` that manipulate lists: if we take the tail of a very long list, almost all of the list is being copied, so some sort of range that points to the original list could be used instead to avoid copying.
-- The numeric classes, like `RootTwo` or `Complex`, are also passed by value and stored as values almost all of the time (e.g. a list will be `List<QRootTwo>` instead of `List<const QRootTwo&>`, and the same for matrices).
+- The numeric classes, like `RootTwo` or `Complex`, are also passed by value and stored as values almost all of the time, including in data structures like lists/vectors and matrices.
 Since these numeric classes often contain arbitrary precision integers or rationals, which take up more space than normal primitive types, passing them around by reference might improve execution speed.
 - Some recursive algorithms might be convertible to iterative ones, which could save space/time.
 - Also refer to any `\todo` comments in the code.